 Top Destinations in the Setúbal Peninsula

-Setúbal city is the focal point of a hinterland like few others full of contrasts, running across blues, greens and the whites of homes.
+Setúbal city is the focal point of a hinterland like few others full of contrasts, running across blues, greens, and whites of homes.
 This city offers an incomparable set of delightful characteristics that few other Portuguese regions may claim to enjoy.

-Its renowned gastronomy, that includes the delicious grilled fish specialties, along with its monuments and natural beauty, turn this region into a tourist landmark.
-Adding to this, the Arrabida hills and Sado river provide an escape from city life where you can endure in activities such as dolphin watching, outdoors sports, or relaxing on its beaches.
+Its renowned gastronomy, which includes delicious grilled fish specialties, along with its monuments and natural beauty, turn this region into a tourist landmark.
+Adding to this, the Arrabida hills and Sado River provide an escape from city life where you can endure activities such as dolphin watching, outdoor sports, or relaxing on its beaches.

 Best Wine Experiences